-- \\\don't neglect to consider injury to the physis: as a potential fracture\\\ due to compression or shearing - This may require a comparison view of the other extremity and should be described using the SALTER system - SALTER: - I: a slip in the provisional calcification zone - Dx clinically as tenderness and swelling over an epiphysis (.e.g lateral ankle) - \\\tenderness over an epiphysis = salter I fracture, NOT a sprain, because the ligaments are weaker\\\ (except lateral ankle - based on recent research) - II: 75% of all epiphyseal #s. - Very low risk of growth disruption, can be managed non-operatively - III: involves the articular surface, germinal layer and growth plate - At high risk for growth disturbance - IV: through and through.
-Often need surgery and close follow-up - V: - Most commonly in the knee and ankle - Difficult to see on radiograph - NEED an MRI to dx in some cases to look for hemorrhage or edema - Physical injuries most common in boys 12-15 yrs old.
+- I: a slip in the provisional calcification zone - Dx clinically as tenderness and swelling over an epiphysis (.e.g lateral ankle) - tenderness over an epiphysis = salter I fracture, NOT a sprain, because the ligaments are weaker (except lateral ankle - based on recent research) - II: 75% of all epiphyseal #s. - Very low risk of growth disruption, can be managed non-operatively - III: involves the articular surface, germinal layer and growth plate - At high risk for growth disturbance - IV: through and through.
+Often need surgery and close follow-up - V: - o Most commonly in the knee and ankle - o Difficult to see on radiograph - o NEED an MRI to dx in some cases to look for hemorrhage or edema - Physical injuries most common in boys 12-15 yrs old.
 And girls 9-12 yr old - Most common sites for growth arrest. - Distal radius, phalanges, distal tibia - Most salter I and II can be fixed with a closed reduction and follow-up for premature physeal closure: more prevalent if > 3 mm displacement postreduction - Growth arrest most common in the distal femur, distal and proximal tibia and distal radius.

-Table 4 9-2 Salter-Harris Classification DESCRIPTION DIAGRAM Туре І Fracture extends through the epiphyseal plate, resulting in displacement of the epiphysis (this may appear merely as widening of the radiolucent area representing the growth plate).
+DESCRIPTION DIAGRAM Type I Fracture extends through the epiphyseal plate, resulting in displacement of the epiphysis (this may appear merely as widening of the radiolucent area representing the growth plate).
 Type II As above; in addition, a triangular segment of metaphysis is fractured.
-S, Type III Fracture line runs from the joint surface through epiphyseal plate and epiphysis.
+Type III Fracture line runs from the joint surface through epiphyseal plate and epiphysis.
 Type IV Fracture line occurs as in type III but also passes through adjacent metaphysis.
-J.B.
-Type V This is a crush injury of the epiphysis; it may be difficult to determine by radiographic examination.
+J.S Type V This is a crush injury of the epiphysis; it may be difficult to determine by radiographic examination. +